chkao831/Algo_learning_notes/Queue/LintCode_685_First-Unique-Number-in-Data-Stream.md

 Submissions
 ```
 #### Complexity:
 - Time: Counting how many times a given item appears in the queue has a cost of O(N).
 This is true even for the library functions we're using.
-At a cost of O(N)O(N) each time, this gives us a cost of O(N^2).
+At a cost of O(N) each time, this gives us a cost of O(N^2).
 - Space: O(N)